 Calamari is squid!
 Squid and octopus are both cephalopods, but they are quite different.
 Squid are usually smaller than octopus and more tender when cooked.

-Plate your calamares fritos with some simple fresh lemon wedges and a sprinkle of sea salt, and if you would like a dipping sauce, try some garlicky alioli.
+Plate your calamares fritos with lemon wedges and sea salt, and if you would like a dipping sauce, try some garlicky alioli.

 More Easy Tapas Recipes